-In further analyses, Andre (forthcoming) provides suggestive evidence that the documented insensitivity may be driven by the spectator's uncertainty about the participant's counterfactual behavior if they had faced comparable economic incentives.
+In further analyses, Andre (forthcoming) provides suggestive evidence that the documented insensitivity may be driven by spectators' uncertainty about the participants' counterfactual behavior if they had faced comparable economic incentives.
 In another treatment, he shows that relative income allocations become less sensitive to the relative share of completed tasks if spectators are provided with evidence that participants increase their work effort when facing higher piece rates.